Tutorial: Fabric Covered Buttons and Snaps

 Fabric Covered Snaps

 Snaps are an easy alternative to sewing buttons and buttonholes, and fabric covered snaps offer a fully customizable finishing touch.
 I used fabric covered snaps to create a Nara top paired with coordinating Newport shorts.
 I was able to use small scraps of the peaches on my fabric print to create snaps that are a perfect match to bring the whole look together.
-Visit the previous blog “How to Use Kam Snaps” for more assistance with adding snaps to your sewing projects.
+Visit our previous blog “How to Use Kam Snaps” for more assistance with adding snaps to your sewing projects.

--Size 20 plastic snaps
+-Size 20 plastic Kam Snaps

 -1” (2.5cm) coin, metal washer, or printed template